ImCoKeMaN/wslbox/README.md

 # wslbox
-use linux commands from wsl more easily
+use linux commands in Windows from wsl more easily

 put files in their own dir like c:\linux and add that dir to path Install/Uninstall currently works in local directory